XavierXiao/Dreambooth-Stable-Diffusion/README.md

 Dreambooth requires a placeholder word ```[V]```, called identifier, as in the paper.
 This identifier needs to be a relatively rare tokens in the vocabulary.
 The original paper approaches this by using a rare word in T5-XXL tokenizer.
 For simplicity, here I just use a random word ```sks``` and hard coded it..
 If you want to change that, simply make a change in [this file](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion/blob/main/ldm/data/personalized.py#L10).

 Training will be run for 800 steps, and two checkpoints will be saved at ```./logs/<job_name>/checkpoints```, one at 500 steps and one at final step.
 Typically the one at 500 steps works well enough.
 I train the model use two A6000 GPUs and it takes ~15 mins.

+Once trained, the model can be pruned using [this script from waifu-diffusion](https://github.com/harubaru/waifu-diffusion/blob/main/scripts/prune.py).
+The ema version of the model will shrink from roughly 12gb to 2gb.

 ### Generation
 After training, personalized samples can be obtained by running the command